25 Feb How to Study Effectively: Simple Tricks You Should Know

 R: Recite (recall the answers to a section’s questions from your memory and write them down)

 R: Review (a complete chapter, by answering the chapter’s questions from your memory)

-Ask help from your Professor
+iii.
+Getting help from your Professor

 Another participatory learning method is to get help from your lecturer.
-Asking for help/clarifications from your teacher is always a smart thing to do – it shows that you’re interested in the subject and helps you learn what you missed.
+Asking for help/clarifications from your teacher is always a smart thing to do.
+It shows that you’re interested in the subject and helps you learn what you missed.

-Teach what you learned
+iv.
+Teaching what you learned

 I wish I could tell you that if you picked a few of the key elements above, you will completely overhaul your learning experience.
 But the reality is, you won’t.

 It’s a complete package kind of thing, and you need to work on all the tips in the article.
 Surely, acting on some is better than acting on none, but the goal is to make the best of your study time and make learning enjoyable.